zammad/zammad-admin-documentation/manage-overviews.rst

    These settings can also be adjusted individually by admins at a later time (In the overview, top right: Options).

-   ..
-Note:: Please note that overview column and sort settings are global settings which affect all users seeing those overviews.
+   .. note:: Please note that overview column and sort settings are global settings which affect all users seeing those overviews.

 :Ordering, grouping and active: